G-cream/THD967g-Reborn/README.md

 We all know that 967g has been the past.
 I update it just for a better youth.

-## 2. How to open THD maps with Ene WE?
+## 2. How to open THD maps with WE?

 In this Editor folder, there are two compressed files:
 * EnE WE.7z (Units folder is not required I think)<br>